BURGOS – HONTANAS

 ±2.0km (for Corna – I was staying in Burgos to give my aching knee and blistered feet a rest)

 31.8km (for Berto – he continued walking)

 At this point, I think the doctor must have felt very sorry for me and he asked what problems I have.
-I’ve explained to him about my aching knee and blisters.
-Without further ado, he issued a prescription for me to get some tablets, ointment and a knee guard at a pharmacy – a free consultation.
+I explained to him about my aching knee and blisters.
+Without further ado, he issued a prescription for me to get antibiotics, ointment and a knee guard at a pharmacy – a free consultation.
 He also suggested that I should rest for at least 5 days … I did not bore him with the detail of the availability of only 2 days …

 Walking into the small town of Tardajos

 I was doing exactly what the doctor prescribed – rest!
-I was only getting up to go to the bathroom, because I knew I had to rest my body now for the next couple of week’s walking that was lying ahead.
+I was only getting up to go to the bathroom, because I knew I had to rest my body now for the next couple of week’s walking that was laying ahead.

 Dinner time at Albergue Juan de Yepes

 Berto and Deulet enjoying a communal dinner at their albergue (The three wise men were also at this albergue – they are sitting at the back)